bazzlylinks/techexplorer4all/README.md

 # tech4all

-#tech4all student learning process and contributions to real-life project
+#tech4all student learning process and contributions to a real-life project